Obi Toppin NBA Preview vs. the Heat

-Obi Toppin and his Indiana Pacers teammates will take on the Miami Heat on Thursday at 7:30 PM ET.
+Obi Toppin and his Indiana Pacers teammates will hit the court versus the Miami Heat on Saturday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we dig into Toppin's stats and trends to help you pick out the most appealing prop bets.
+We're going to examine Toppin's prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.